 Attention Whore: Otto's goal is to leave behind a legacy, and the steps he's taking aren't half-assed.

-The Bad Guy Wins: In Issue #9, Doc Ock battles Spidey inside his mind and defeats him by delivering a stinging What the Hell, Hero? by pointing out that the villains he put away earlier came back doing even worse, ending in taking Peter to task to the fact that he nearly killed a little girl just so Octavius couldn't find him in a Moment of Weakness.
+In Issue #9, Doc Ock battles Spidey inside his mind and defeats him by delivering a stinging What the Hell, Hero? by pointing out that the villains he put away earlier came back doing even worse, ending in taking Peter to task to the fact that he nearly allowed a little girl to die just so Octavius couldn't find him in a Moment of Weakness.
 In the end, a defeated Peter can only watch in horror as Ock seemingly erases him.

 Tiberius Stone got away with everything he had done in Issue #19, including ruining Horizon and killing Spider-Man (temporarily).